canonical/maas/HACKING.rst

     $ sudo maas init

 And now you're ready to make changes to the code.
-After you've change some source files and want to test them out, run the dev-snap-sync target again:
+After you've change some source files and want to test them out, run the ``sync-dev-snap`` target again:

-    $ make dev-snap-sync
+    $ make sync-dev-snap

 You should now see that you files were synced to the prime directory.
 If you changed JS and HTML files only, you should see that changes straight